localmed/flowp/doc/index.rst

 Behavior contexts
 ^^^^^^^^^^^^^^
-It is possible to give contexts for specyfic behaviors by @when decorator.
+It is possible to give contexts for specific behaviors by @when decorator.
 Decorator can take as an argument generator or string.
 When it receive generator it will treat it as a context manager, string will be only used for test runner results.